TheOdinProject/curriculum/html_css/v2/main-course/custom-properties.md

 }
 ~~~

 We just created some quick themes!
-So what is actually going on here?
 First, we added a `class` attribute on our `html` element in the HTML file so that we can have a more specific selector to add custom properties onto, and so that our page has a default theme.

 In our CSS file we're just creating two scopes for our custom properties on the `:root` selector, one for when our `html` (or root) element has a class of `dark`, and another for when it has a class of `light`.
 Then our `.themed-element` selector will use the values of the custom properties depending on which class is currently present on our root element.

 Besides just adding custom properties to the CSS file, we need to add in some JavaScript to handle changing the theme, as well as some interactive element for the user to actually change it (such as a toggle or a switch).
-At this point, we trust that you can easily find out how to do both of these since that's a little out of scope for this lesson.

 #### Media Queries